To celebrate the Christmas period our travel experts celebrate the Christmas holiday’s with these unusual Christmas traditions from around the world.

 Iceland

-If you’d like to experience some of these Christmas traditions for yourself next year, we would love to help you plan a holiday to remember, please do get in touch at info@awwt.co.uk.
+If you’ve enjoyed these Christmas traditions from around the world then why not see some for for yourself?
+We would love to help you plan a holiday to remember, please contact us.